APEX: Action Priors Enable Efficient Exploration for Robust Motion Tracking on Legged Robots: Abstract

 \section{Abstract}

 Learning natural, animal-like locomotion from demonstrations has become a core paradigm in legged robotics.
-Despite the recent advancements in motion tracking, most existing methods demand extensive tuning and rely on reference data during deployment, limiting adaptability.
-We present APEX (\underline{A}ction \underline{P}riors enable \underline{E}fficient E\underline{x}ploration), a plug-and-play extension to state-of-the-art motion tracking algorithms that eliminates any dependence on reference data during deployment, improves sample efficiency, and reduces parameter tuning effort.
-APEX integrates expert demonstrations directly into reinforcement learning (RL) by incorporating \textit{decaying action priors}, which initially bias exploration toward expert demonstrations but gradually allow the policy to explore independently.
-This is combined with a multi-critic framework that balances task performance with motion style.
-Moreover, APEX enables a single policy to learn diverse motions and transfer reference-like styles across different terrains and velocities, while remaining robust to variations in reward design.
-We validate the effectiveness of our method through extensive experiments in both simulation and on a Unitree Go2 robot.
-By leveraging demonstrations to guide exploration during RL training, without imposing explicit bias toward them, APEX enables legged robots to learn with greater stability, efficiency, and generalization.
-We believe this approach paves the way for guidance-driven RL to boost natural skill acquisition in a wide array of robotic tasks, from locomotion to manipulation.
-Website and code: \href{https://marmotlab.github.io/APEX/}{https://marmotlab.github.io/APEX/}.
+While motion tracking can reproduce reference gaits, many approaches still require substantial tuning and depend on reference motion inputs at deployment, which can limit responsiveness to task objectives and reduce adaptability.
+We present APEX (\underline{A}ction \underline{P}riors enable \underline{E}fficient E\underline{x}ploration), a motion-tracking reinforcement learning (RL) framework that removes deployment-time dependence on reference motion inputs, improves sample efficiency, and reduces tuning effort.
+APEX integrates demonstrations into RL via \textit{decaying action priors}, which guide early exploration toward demonstration-consistent actions and then fade to zero, yielding a pure RL policy at deployment.
+This is combined with a multi-critic framework that separates style and task + regularization learning signals.
+Moreover, APEX enables a single policy to learn diverse motions and transfer reference-like styles across different terrains and velocities, while remaining robust to variations in training parameters.
+We validate our method in simulation on both humanoid and quadruped robots, and with zero-shot deployment on a Unitree Go2 robot.
+Project Page and code: \url{https://marmotlab.github.io/APEX/}